A review of the biosecurity import requirements for fresh longan fruit from Vietnam

 A summary of the risk analysis background and process is available in the

 Purpose of the risk analysis

-We initiated this risk analysis in response to a market access request for the import of fresh longan fruit from Vietnam.
-L ongan fruit is Vietnam’s highest horticultural priority for new market access.
+This risk analysis was initiated in response to a market access request for fresh longan fruit from Vietnam to Australia.
+Longan fruit is Vietnam’s highest horticultural priority for new market access.